voltrondata/sqlflite/README.md

 This repo demonstrates how to build an Apache Arrow Flight SQL server implementation using DuckDB or SQLite as a backend database.

-It enables authentication via middleware and encrypts connections to the database via TLS.
+It enables authentication via middleware and allows for encrypted connections to the database via TLS.

 For more information about Apache Arrow Flight SQL - please see this [article](https://voltrondata.com/resources/apache-arrow-flight-sql-arrow-for-every-database-developer).